What Is The Right Handgun Ammunition For you?

 Self Defense Rounds

 Self-defense rounds must be quality rounds.
 These are typically more expensive, but when my life is on the line – lower quality, cheaper ammunition is not what I want between myself and an attacker.
 So, for the rounds that you keep in your concealed carry firearm or your home protection firearm every minute except for practice time should be the best.
-There are variations, which are described below.
+There are variations, which I describe below.
 Manufacturers continue to innovate and improve the high-performance self-defense round.

 Two simple guidelines:

 - Never use hand-loaded or re-loaded ammunition for self-defense.
-Use factory-loaded cartridges only.
-For the same reasons mentioned above.
+Use factory-loaded cartridges only for the same reasons mentioned above.
 Nothing but the best will do for your personal safety.

 Fire at least 100 – 150 rounds through your semi-automatic firearm to ensure reliable feeding.
 Make sure the self-defense round you have selected shoots smoothly in YOUR firearm.
 This doesn’t really apply to revolvers, but you should still fire the ammunition you intend to carry to assure yourself of its accuracy.

 Hollowpoint bullets (handguns) usually expand and stop in the human body.
 The attacker absorbs much more of the bullet’s kinetic energy.
-Innocent bystanders are considered safer because hollowpoint bullets are less likely to exit the attacker’s body and go on to injure anyone else.
+Innocent bystanders are safer because hollowpoint bullets are less likely to exit the attacker’s body and go on to injure anyone else.

 Standard Ammunition- Standard ammunition is just that standard.
 Less expensive than self-defense rounds and best used for practice.